Vermont Historical Society

 The Vermont Historical Society (VHS) was founded in 1838 to preserve and record the cultural history of the US state of Vermont.
 Headquartered in the old Spaulding School Building in Barre, the Vermont History Center is home to the Vermont Historical Society's administrative offices, the Leahy Library and a small book shop.
 In Montpelier the Society operates the Vermont History Museum in the Pavilion building, just east of the Vermont State House.

-About

-The Vermont Historical Society is a 501(c)(3) nonprofit that connects residents, scholars, educators, and students with Vermont's rich heritage and with one another.
-It strives to set a high standard for statewide work in Vermont history and provide leadership in Vermont history education by providing access to the Society's collections and programming.

-Mission

-"The Vermont Historical Society engages both Vermonters and "Vermonters at heart" in the exploration of our state's rich heritage.
-Our purpose is to reach a broad audience through our outstanding collections, statewide outreach, and dynamic programming.
-We believe that an understanding of the past changes lives and builds better communities."